Copyright P T Reid @ Green Equipment Ltd 2021

 The vapour is condensed back into a liquid as it passes through the condenser and collected in a storage container.

-The residues remaining in the distillation column are drained and disposed of as waste.
+The residues remaining in the distillation column are drained and disposed of as a waste residue.

 Distillation units can be batch or continuous operation with automatic feeding of contaminated solvent and draining of waste residue.